What to Do if You Quit Your Job and Never Got Your Last Paycheck

 Your employer may have made a genuine mistake, you may not realize that your pay check is on its way within the time period mandated by law, or in some cases, unfortunately, there are employers who knowingly try and avoid paying what you are owed.

 Whatever the circumstances, the sooner you see an employment law attorney the better.
-They can tell you how both federal law and state law apply in your circumstances and what your legal options are to ensure you get what you are owed.
+They can tell you how both federal law and state law apply to your circumstances and what your legal options are to ensure you get what you are owed.

 How Does the Way I Left My Job Impact Laws Protecting Pay?